¿Qué es el THCA y cuáles son sus beneficios? Guía completa

 What is THCA and what are its benefits?
 Complete guide

 The world of cannabis is constantly evolving, and with it, the discovery of new cannabinoids.
-One compound that has gained a lot of attention in recent years is THCA (tetrahydrocannabinoic acid).
-Although not as well-known as THC, THCA offers a number of potential health benefits and has some key differences.
+One of the compounds that has gained a lot of attention in recent years is THCA (tetrahydrocannabinolic acid).
+Although it is not as well known as THC, THCA offers a range of potential health benefits and presents some key differences.

 What is THCA?

-THCA is the acidic precursor to THC, the most well-known psychoactive compound in the cannabis plant.
+THCA is the acidic precursor to THC, the most well-known psychoactive compound of the cannabis plant.
 Unlike THC, THCA does not produce psychoactive effects when consumed in its raw form.
-In order for THCA to be converted into THC, it must be exposed to heat during a process known as decarboxylation.
+For THCA to become THC, it must be exposed to heat during a process known as decarboxylation.

 Potential Benefits of THCA